Alice de la Roche

-Alice de la Roche, Lady of Beirut, Regent of Beirut (died 1282) was the wife of John II, Lord of Beirut in the Kingdom of Jerusalem.
-She was a daughter of Guy I, Lord of Athens.
-Alice is sometimes referred to as Alice of Athens.
+Alice de la Roche (died 1282) was a Latin noblewoman who ruled the Lordship of Beirut in the Kingdom of Jerusalem as regent and was a claimant to the Duchy of Athens.
+She was a daughter of Duke Guy I de la Roche.
 Alice was regent of Beirut for her daughter, Lady Isabella, while Isabella was the queen consort of Cyprus.

 Family

 Alice was born on an unknown date.
 She was one of six children of Guy I de la Roche, Lord of Athens (1205–1263), and his wife, an unnamed woman of the noble House of Villehardouin.
 Her paternal grandfather was Otho I de la Roche, Lord of Athens.
 According to a partially fictional tradition, her father Guy was created Duke of Athens in 1260 by King Louis IX of France.

-Alice had two brothers and three younger sisters:

-John I de la Roche, Duke of Athens (died 1280), succeeded his father as Duke in 1263.
-He died unmarried and childless.

-William de la Roche (died 1287), Duke of Athens, married Helena Angelina Komnene, by whom he had one son, Guy II, Duke of Athens.

-Marguerite de la Roche (died after 1293), married Henry I, Count of Vaudémont.